John Curry: Early life

 Curry was born on 9 September 1949 in Birmingham, England.
 He had two older brothers.
-He was educated at Solihull School, a private school in the West Midlands and prior to this, at St Andrews, an independent boarding school in Somerset.
+He was educated at Solihull School, a private school in the West Midlands and before this, at St Andrews, an independent boarding school in Somerset.
 As a child, Curry wanted to become a dancer, but his father disapproved of dance as an activity for boys.
 As a compromise, in 1957, he began to take figure skating lessons under the guidance of Ken Vickers at the Summerhill Road rink in Birmingham.

 Skating career

-After his father died from suicide when John was 16, he moved to London to study with Arnold Gerschwiler, who coached him to his first British title in 1971.
+After his father took his own life when John was 16, he moved to London to study with Arnold Gerschwiler, who coached him to his first British title in 1971.
 In 1972, Curry found an American sponsor who enabled him to study in the United States with Gus Lussi, who worked with him on jumps, and Carlo Fassi, who worked with him on compulsory figures.
-According to figure skating historian James R. Hines, Curry "improved dramatically" under their coaching, helping him medal at every competition he entered in 1975 and win every competition he entered in 1976.
+According to figure skating historian James R. Hines, Curry "improved dramatically" under their coaching, helping him win a medal at every competition he entered in 1975 and win every competition he entered in 1976.
 At the age of 18, he added ballet lessons to his training.